blestamodules/directadmin-form-based-login/README.md

 ## Installation
 Assuming you have made no other modifications to this file (unlikely).
-> /<path-to-blesta-installation>/components/modules/direct_admin/views/default/client_service_info.pdt
+> /path-to-blesta-installation/components/modules/direct_admin/views/default/client_service_info.pdt

-Replace it with the contents of client_service_info.pdt
+Replace it with the contents of [client_service_info.pdt](https://github.com/blestamodules/directadmin-form-based-login/blob/master/client_service_info.pdt)

 ## Limitations
 Currently if a user changes there password in directadmin, they cannot use this function it will just take them to the directadmin login screen.